 It may be the age of big data, but it’s still very hard to know how many children were born in Bolivia or Botswana last year, or to know something as simple as which clinics in the developing world have medicine and which don’t.
 Until recently, there was only one way to find answers to questions like these — to send a group of workers out into the field and have them do door-to-door surveys, filling out paper forms as they went.
 This would produce mountains of paper that took years to input into a computer for analysis.
 Often, projects would run out of money before inputting could even happen.

-Joel Selanikio: The surprising seeds of a big-data revolution in healthcare In 1995, Joel Selanikio — then a young employee at the Centers for Disease Control, now the CEO of DataDyne — had the idea to start conducting surveys via a Palm Pilot and shave a huge amount of time off the process of collecting data.
+Joel Selanikio: The big-data revolution in healthcare In 1995, Joel Selanikio — then a young employee at the Centers for Disease Control, now the CEO of DataDyne — had the idea to start conducting surveys via a Palm Pilot and shave a huge amount of time off the process of collecting data.
 But even as he became well-known for this service, he realized there was a problem.

 “The main obstacle was me.
 I had developed a process whereby I was the center of the universe of this technology,” he says, pointing out that his rate was not cheap and that any proposed project had to fit into his schedule.
 “I had been trained that the way you distribute technology within international development is always consultant based.
 It’s always guys who look pretty much like me … flying to countries with people with darker skin.”